Divzoon/Help-Portal/Build-Chatbot.md

 4. **Generating the response**: The chatbot generates the response based on the selected response template.

 5. **Displaying the response**: The chatbot displays the response to the user.

+## Examples of retrieval-based chatbots

+- **Flight Booking Chatbot**: This chatbot helps users book flights, check flight status, and get information about flights.

+- **Customer Support Chatbot**: This chatbot helps users get answers to their queries related to a product or service.

+## How to build a retrieval-based chatbot?

+1. **Data Collection**: Collect the data for the knowledge base.
+The data can be collected from various sources such as FAQs, product manuals, customer support tickets, etc.

+2. **Data Preprocessing**: Preprocessing the data by removing the stop words, stemming, lemmatization, and extracting the intent, entity, and context of the user query.

+3. **Training the model**: Train the model on the preprocessed data.
+The model is trained using various matching algorithms such as:
+    - TF-IDF (Term Frequency-Inverse Document Frequency)
+    - Cosine Similarity
+    - Word2Vec
+    - BERT (Bidirectional Encoder Representations from Transformers)

+4. **Testing the model**: Test the model on the test dataset.
+The test dataset is a set of questions and answers that are not present in the training dataset.

+5. **Deploying the model**: Deploy the model on a server.
+The model can be deployed on a server using various frameworks such as Flask, Django, etc.